 College in the Adelaide Hills

-In the early 1850s Fritsche developed a small college at Lobethal to continue theological education of suitable people for pastoral and teaching ministries.
-The college concept made it possible for students to be together in community, but since Fritsche also continued to be parish pastor the teaching strategy was basically tutorial.
-Students accompanied Fritsche on his journeys between congregations, and he taught them as they walked or rode together.
+In the early 1850s Fritzsche developed a small college at Lobethal to continue theological education of suitable people for pastoral and teaching ministries.
+The college concept made it possible for students to be together in community, but since Fritzsche also continued to be parish pastor the teaching strategy was basically tutorial.
+Students accompanied Fritzsche on his journeys between congregations, and he taught them as they walked or rode together.
 Three pastors and several teachers graduated from the college in the mid-1850s.

 Theological education in Australia on hold—Europe steps in